-On the above-mentioned date, Iraj Mesdaghi is contacted for this note during the service, which was previously drafted and relates to the analysis of the Noury’s telephone.
-Noury had sent an email to Iraj Mesdaghi’s email from his own email, [email protected]
+On the above-mentioned date, Iraj Mesdaghi is contacted for this note during the service, which was previously drafted and relates to the analysis of Noury’s telephone.
+Noury had sent an email to Iraj Mesdaghi’s email from his own email, firstname.lastname@example.org.

 The question posed to Iraj is whether he remembers that he received an email from Noury.
 However, Iraj Mesdaghi cannot remember that he received an email from Noury.”